Skip to main content

 Figure 2: Compressor flow schematics.

 The original 1980s design assumed a molecular weight of 32 g/mole.
 But recent simulations and forecasts predicted a 12-18% reduction.
 This simulation was validated through test samples that showed a molecular weight of 27 g/mol.
 In addition, inlet temperature and pressure have significant impact on centrifugal compressor performance.
-The required system polytropic head and differential pressure are indirectly proportional to molecular weight.
+The required system polytropic head and dierential pressure are indirectly proportional to molecular weight.
 Generally, centrifugal compressors operating at higher molecular weight than design can deliver higher actual volumetric flow rate at the new gas condition.
 But at a lower molecular weight, more head needs to be developed.
 Therefore, the inlet flow rate would need to be decreased, moving to the left on the Head-Flow curve, to satisfy higher head requirements.
-In fact, varying centrifugal compressor operating conditions result in different dynamic behavior which in adverse cases become impossible to accommodate.
+In fact, varying centrifugal compressor operating conditions result in dierent dynamic behavior which in adverse cases become impossible to accommodate.

 To assess existing compressors for the new conditions, a site performance test was conducted.
 It revealed that the onshore compressors could handle an additional 5% capacity.
-When added to offshore compressor capacity, this enabled the facility to meet the new requirements by expanding an existing jump-over line that connects the feed stream header.
+When added to oshore compressor capacity, this enabled the facility to meet the new requirements by expanding an existing jump-over line that connects the feed stream header.

 MORE HEAD REQUIRED